CattoYT/Kutils/README.md

-# Command Spotify
+# Simple Spotify Controller

-A Minecraft mod for Hack Club!
+A Minecraft mod for Hack Club, designed so thst you can use Spotify seamlessly from within Minecraft!

 ## Features
 - [x] pause